Decker children murders: Background

 Travis Caleb Decker (born August 15, 1992) was raised in the Milwaukee suburb of Pewaukee, in Waukesha County, Wisconsin, where he graduated from Pewaukee High School in 2010.
-During his high school years, Decker played JV/Varsity football, and was a member of the Pewaukee wrestling team who later wrestled in the Wisconsin state finals that same year.
+During his high school years, Decker played JV and varsity football, and was a member of the Pewaukee wrestling team who wrestled in the Wisconsin state finals later that same year.

-According to authorities, in his later years, Decker served as a Green Beret and a member of the Army National Guard and served as an infantryman in the U.S. Army from March 2013 until July 2021, including a four-month deployment to Afghanistan in 2014.
+According to authorities, in his later years, Decker served as a Green Beret and as a member of the Army National Guard, and served as an infantryman in the U.S. Army from March 2013 until July 2021, including a four-month deployment to Afghanistan in 2014.
 From 2014 to 2016, Decker served in the Washington National Guard as an automatic rifleman with the 75th Ranger Regiment at Joint Base Lewis-McChord.
 According to the Washington Military Department, Decker possessed special skills and training from his military experience, which were feared to potentially make him difficult to locate during the manhunt.
-During his time in the army, he was a former part of the 503rd Infantry Regiment and the 173rd Airborne Brigade Combat Team while stationed in Italy in 2017.
-Before joining the 503rd, Decker had reportedly been removed from the elite Ranger Regiment after failing to complete Ranger School.
+During his time in the army, he was part of the 503rd Infantry Regiment and the 173rd Airborne Brigade Combat Team while stationed in Italy in 2017.
+Before joining the 503rd, Decker reportedly had been removed from the elite Ranger Regiment after failing to complete Ranger School.

-In Pewaukee, where Decker was raised, Milwaukee Fox affiliate WITI-TV spoke to his brother TJ by phone, stating that he had a falling out with Decker a decade prior and the two haven't spoken since.
+In Pewaukee, where Decker was raised, Milwaukee Fox affiliate WITI-TV spoke to his brother TJ by phone, who stated that he had had a falling out with Decker a decade prior and the two hadn't spoken since.
 Decker's former neighbor in Pewaukee described Decker in an interview with NBC affiliate WTMJ-TV as "extremely athletic" and a kind teenager who excelled at sports, alongside his grandfather who was in the special forces, and that he followed in his father's footsteps by joining the military.

-Decker was married to his ex-wife, the mother of the three children, for 10 years, before they divorced in 2023.
-His ex-wife's attorney stated that while Decker did have mental health issues, there were no red flags with him, and that he and his ex-wife "were able to communicate on a regular basis, not just as co-parents, but as friends".
-The attorney also stated that the ex-wife emphasized that Decker was an "active dad", with no previous history of violence to either her or their children.
+Decker had been married to his ex-wife, the mother of the three children, for 10 years before they divorced in 2023.
+His ex-wife's attorney stated that while Decker did have mental health issues, there had been no warning signs with him, and that he and his ex-wife "were able to communicate on a regular basis, not just as co-parents, but as friends."
+The attorney also stated that the ex-wife emphasized that Decker was an "active dad," with no previous history of violence to either her or their children.

 Disappearance and murders

 On May 30, 2025, Decker picked his three daughters up from his ex-wife at 5pm for a planned visitation.
 Without explanation, he failed to return them at 8pm as planned.
-On June 2, law enforcement in Chelan County discovered the unoccupied white 2017 GMC Sierra truck that Decker had lived in near the Rock Island Campground.
-The bodies of the three girls were nearby; they had been found zip-tied, with plastic bags over their heads.
-A preliminary examination concluded they had likely been killed by asphyxiation.
+On June 2, law enforcement in Chelan County discovered the unoccupied white 2017 GMC Sierra truck, in which Decker had lived, near the Rock Island Campground.
+The bodies of the three girls were nearby.
+They were found zip-tied, with plastic bags over their heads.
+A preliminary examination concluded that they had likely been killed by asphyxiation.
 Decker's wallet was located in the truck, which also had a bloody handprint on its tailgate.